rinatkhaziev/blimply/readme.txt

 Plugin is maintained on [Github](https://github.com/rinatkhaziev/blimply).
 Comments, issues, and pull requests are welcome.

 == Changelog ==

+= 0.3.1 =
+* Fixed an issue with html entities being displayed not properly.
+* Fixed an issue where instead of post permalink, revision permalink was being sent

 = 0.3 =
 * Now include Android payload as well as iOS